-Stewart Investors has noted a steady increase in targets being set across its portfolios and as a proportion of its emissions reduction targets including those certified by the Science-Based Targets initiative (SBTi).
+Stewart Investors have noted a steady increase in targets being set across their portfolios and as a proportion of their carbon footprint.
+It is also encouraging to see the quality of targets improve with more companies setting absolute emissions reduction targets including those certified by the Science Based Targets initiative (SBTi).
 As described above, due to the way carbon data is collected these figures are for companies held on 31 December 2023 but is based on carbon footprint data for December 2022.